-Individuals who have lived or worked outside the UK must undergo the same checks as all other staff in schools or colleges.
+Individuals who have lived or worked outside the UK

-This includes obtaining (via the applicant) an enhanced DBS certificate (including barred list information, for those who will be engaging in regulated activity) even if the individual has never been to the UK.
+Individuals who have lived or worked outside the UK must undergo the same checks as all other staff in schools.
+This includes obtaining (via the applicant) an enhanced DBS certificate (including children's barred list information, for those who will be engaging in regulated activity) even if the individual has never been to the UK.
 In addition, schools must make any further checks they think appropriate so that any relevant events that occurred outside the UK can be considered.
 Following the UK's exit from the EU, schools should apply the same approach for any individuals who have lived or worked outside the UK regardless of whether or not it was in an EEA country or the rest of the world.